qingqingqingli/philosophers/wiki.md

 - On Linux, programs that use the Pthreads API should be compiled using `cc -pthread`.

+- **Race condition**.
+When multiple threads race to write in the same memory space. `Mutex locks` is a computing abstraction that allows one thread to exclude other threads.
+Only one thread can have the lock at a time.

 ### mutex

 - A Mutex is a mutually exclusive flag, which is used to protect a shared resource by ensuring mutual exclusion inside critical sections of code.